ServiceWeaver/weaver/website/docs.md

 -   any integer (e.g., `int`, `int32`), float (i.e. `float32`, `float64`), or
     string; or
--   a struct that may optionaly embed `weaver.AutoMarshal`, and all remaining fields must be either integers, floats, or strings. (e.g.
+-   a struct that may optionally embed `weaver.AutoMarshal`, and all remaining fields must be either integers, floats, or strings. (e.g.
     `struct{weaver.AutoMarshal; x int; y string}`, `struct{x int; y string}`, etc )

 Every router method must return the same routing key type.
 The following, for